 WE STARTED SINKING FUNDS

 I wish we had done this years ago!
 Sinking funds are savings that you know are going to be used for a specific thing, e.g Christmas.
 I save £15 each week in our Christmas sinking fund pot.
 Then, when Christmas comes along the money is there ready to be spent.
 No stress, no panic.
 I don’t need to touch our emergency fund and I don’t need to put it all on a credit card.
 We have lots of different sinking fund pots – car/van, school uniform, new boiler fund, tax man fund, gifts/birthdays etc. It gives us such peace of mind to know that the money is there for when we need to use it.
-I use Starling for my sinking funds as you can create different ‘pots’ in which to save your money.
-I like Starling as the banking app is so easy to use and the account was very simple to set up.
-But many people use Monzo, which is very similar or they just use their regular bank account and keep note of what they’re saving for and tally the amount each month.
+I use Monzo for my sinking funds as you can create different ‘pots’ in which to save your money.
+If you sign up via my link, they’ll drop £5 into your account for free!
+I like monzo as the app is so easy to use and the account was very simple to set up.
+But many people use Starling, which is very similar or they just use their regular bank account and keep note of what they’re saving for and tally the amount each month.